project-wildfyre/uk-testcore-r4/source/pages/_includes/UKCore-Organization-intro.md

 The following are example usage scenarios for the UK Core Organisation profile:

-- Query for organisation information using an ODS code carried in the identifier element
+- Query for organisation information using the query parameter identifier(Organization.identifier) for a known ODS code.
 - Exchange organisation information within a FHIR document or message.

 ### Profile Minimum Viable Content (Mandatory and Must Support Data Elements) ###